-The Museum exhibit is now closed.
-See message.
+The Museum exhibit hall is now closed.
+We are a virtual museum.

 The National Museum of Language, a small museum that explores the transformative powers of language, opened to the public May 3, 2008 after more than ten years in the making.
 A trailblazer in the field –– there are no more than three museums in the world with a similar focus –– the Museum examines the history, the impact, and the art of language.